-Degrees - Our Degrees - Bachelor of Community Services
+Degrees Top - Community Services

-More information about this course
+More about this Degree

 Course code: HE20528

-Location: This course is delivered fully online.
+Locations: This course is delivered fully online.
 The course also includes two practical work placements.

-Duration: 3 years full time or part time equivalent
+Duration: 3 years full-time or part-time equivalent

 - The course is located at Level 7 on the Australian Qualifications Framework.
 The course is designed to qualify graduates to work in a variety of roles in a range of community service settings.

-Please note that the Bachelor of Community Services is not an Australian Community Workers Association accredited course.
+- Please note that the Bachelor of Community Services is not an Australian Community Workers Association accredited course.
 In addition graduates are not eligible to register with the Australian Association of Social Workers on the basis of this qualification alone.

-- NSW HSC (Higher School Certificate) or equivalent; OR
+- NSW HSC (Higher School Certificate) or equivalent

-- Recognised Tertiary Preparation Certificate; OR
+- Recognised Tertiary Preparation Certificate

-- Certificate IV level or higher vocational qualification; OR
+- Certificate IV level or higher vocational qualification

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

-Note 1: You do not require an ATAR for entry into this course.
+- You do not require an ATAR for entry into this course.

-Note 2: If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage.
+- If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage

-Full time students enrol in subjects worth 40 credit points each semester.
+Full-time students enrol in subjects worth 40 credit points each semester.
 As well as engaging with on-line learning content, students are expected to undertake additional private study to maximise success in the course.

 The course also includes two practical work placements totalling 400 hours which must be completed in a community service organisation.
 There is also an optional residential program which is designed to allow students to connect with fellow students and teachers.
 The residential programs are run once every year and are conducted in Sydney over a two day weekend.